maelys-mcardle/snowflake/docs/README.md

 32   *          BANK1   BANK2   Multiply BANK2 with BANK1.
 Result in BANK1.
 33   /          BANK1   BANK2   Divide BANK1 by BANK2.
 Result in BANK1.
 34   %          BANK1   BANK2   Modulo of BANK1 by BANK2.
 Result in BANK1.
-35   **         BANK1   BANK2   BANK1 to the power of BANK2.
+35   **         BANK1   BANK2   Power of BANK1 to BANK2.
 Result in BANK1.
 36   SQR        BANK            Square root of BANK.

 Note: These instructions are only performed on INTEGER and FLOAT types.